aqifcse/oauth-gmailapi-fastapi/README.md

 /register api documentation can be found in http://0.0.0.0:8000/docs

-giving the credentials a redirecting link will show up in the terminal. click on it and mail will be sent.

 Way 2: Service Account
 ------------------------
 If you have a GSUITE admin credentials and the email has domain-wise delegation then place your credentials as service_account_credentials.json in the app/credentials/ folder